FreeRTOS/FreeRTOS/FreeRTOS-Plus/Source/FreeRTOS-Plus-TCP/portable/NetworkInterface/STM32Hxx/readme.md

 The descriptors for transmission are protected with a counting semaphore.
 By the time that a packet has been sent, the other TX descriptor becomes available already.
-The more descriptors, the higher the performance.
-But htat also depends on the size of the TCP buffers and TCP window sizes.
+The number of descriptors has an incluence on the performance.
+But that also depends on the size of the TCP buffers and TCP window sizes.

+When ETH_RX_DESC_CNT is too low, the adapter may miss incoming packets, they will be dropped.
+When ETH_RX_DESC_CNT is low, sending packets becomes slower.

 Here are settings give a high performance for iperf3:

 ~~~
 /* ########################### Ethernet Configuration ######################### */
 #define ETH_TX_DESC_CNT         14U /* number of Ethernet Tx DMA descriptors */
-#define ETH_RX_DESC_CNT         6U  /* number of Ethernet Rx DMA descriptors */
+#define ETH_RX_DESC_CNT         8U  /* number of Ethernet Rx DMA descriptors */
 ~~~

 Two more defines that are needed: